 Coordinate mission focused programs with multiple chartered teams and tiered levels of decision making and accountability.
 Ensure interdependent work streams remain coordinated and aligned with strategic directions and annual commitments.

 Manage multi-year projects through feasibility, engineering, permitting, and construction phases.
-Coordinate project ﬁnancing, consultant hiring, and implementation.
-Include stakeholder groups such as science advisors and community members for input and review when appropriate.
+Coordinate project financing, consultant hiring, and implementation.
+Supervise project teams to stay on schedule and budget.

 - Master’s Degree, Biophysics – University of California, Berkeley

 - Bachelor’s Degree, Physics – Pennsylvania State University

 The 43-year solar company recently transitioned to 100% employee ownership.
 Designed and facilitated a multi-day, participatory process to tune-up its core vision, mission, and values and to set an ambitious strategic direction grounded in committed implementation.
 Results: The executive team, newly formed board, and employee-owners are enthusiastic about the company’s core purpose and values, aligned behind their 10-year Targets for Planet, People, and Profit, and committed to the co-created 3-year strategy with annual implementation plan.
 The 2020 Operating Plan and budget was fully informed by this work.